carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .language-groovy }

-This will print the location of the working directory using the bash environment variable `PWD`.

 ### Shell

 Another alternative is to use a `shell` block definition instead of `script`.
 When using the `shell` statement Bash variables are referenced in the normal way `$my_bash_variable`;
-However, the `shell` statement uses a different syntax for Nextflow variable: `!{nextflow_variable}`, which is needed to use both Nextflow and Bash variables in the same script.
+However, the `shell` statement uses a different syntax for Nextflow variable substitutions: `!{nextflow_variable}`, which is needed to use both Nextflow and Bash variables in the same script.

 For example in the script below that uses the `shell statment `
 we reference the Nextflow variables as such, `!{projectDir}` and `!{params.kmer}` and the Bash variable